University Handbook, Section F:

 Fifth-year status 120

 F41 Student records.
 Kansas State University is in compliance with the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended; this law established specific guidelines concerning the release of information and the students’ privileges to inspect and review their own educational records.
-The Kansas State University student records policy can be found on the Registrar’s website, http://www.k-state.edu/registrar/a_r/#REVIEW.
-For additional information about student records see http://www.k-state.edu/registrar/ferpa/.
+The Kansas State University student records policy can be found on the Registrar’s website.
+For additional information about student records see Student Confidentiality.

 F44 In the case of a student who is delinquent in an account to the university, including unpaid traffic or parking violations, or about whom official disciplinary action has been taken, the appropriate university official may request that the student's record not be released.
 The effect of this action is that transcripts are not released, and registration forms are withheld.
-In order for the action to be rescinded, the hold must be cleared via iSIS, indicating that the student has met the obligation.
-For more information about when records may be withheld, go to http://www.k-state.edu/registrar/a_r/#STUREC.
+In order for the action to be rescinded, the hold must be cleared via KSIS, indicating that the student has met the obligation.
+For more information about when records may be withheld, see the Student Records Policy.

 F50 Class schedule.
 The head/chair of each department, in consultation with the faculty, is responsible for the preparation of the official schedule of classes and teaching assignments.
 This class schedule lists all courses to be offered, with hours, rooms, and, if known, instructors for each section.
 Class schedules are available to the faculty and students prior to each enrollment period.
 A course not yet approved by the faculty senate may not be listed in the class schedule.
 Each departmental schedule shall provide courses that are distributed throughout the day and the week so that classroom availability is optimized.